 Random search provides a competitive and widely used baseline for hyperparameter optimization under limited evaluation budgets \citep{bergstra2012random}, and evolutionary computation methods (e.g., genetic algorithms, differential evolution, and CMA-ES) provide a complementary family of black-box optimizers with different trade-offs in constraint handling and sample efficiency \citep{goldberg1989ga,storn1997de,hansen2006cmaes}.

-In finance, Bayesian optimization has been applied to find optimal parameters for trading rules and portfolio allocation models.
-However, a common limitation of these applications is the decoupling of the optimization process from a realistic cost and risk model.
-The search is often conducted in a simplified environment, with the resulting parameters later proving fragile when subjected to real-world frictions.
+In finance, Bayesian optimization has been applied to trading rules and portfolio allocation, but a common limitation is that optimization is often decoupled from realistic cost and risk modeling.
+Parameters that appear strong in a simplified search environment can later prove fragile under real-world frictions.
 This concern is closely related to classic data-snooping and multiple-testing problems: repeated search over strategy variants or hyperparameters can induce selection bias even when each backtest is implemented correctly \citep{sullivan1999datasnooping,white2000realitycheck,hansen2005spa,harvey2015crosssection}.
-Our use of DSR/PBO-style diagnostics is therefore defensive and complements (rather than replaces) strict execution and cost semantics \citep{bailey2014deflated,bailey2017pbo}.
-Our framework contributes by integrating Bayesian optimization with a realistic cost model from the first stage and by keeping strict execution semantics fixed during Stage~II screening.
-By framing the problem in a signal-modular and execution-centric manner, we emphasize the reusability of the pipeline itself, consistent with broader AutoML principles \citep{hutter2019automl}.
+The use of DSR/PBO-style diagnostics is therefore a robustness check and complements rather than replaces strict execution and cost semantics \citep{bailey2014deflated,bailey2017pbo}.
+The contribution here is to integrate Bayesian optimization with realistic costs from Stage~I onward while keeping execution semantics fixed during Stage~II screening.